Obesity & Weight Loss Surgery: A Comprehensive Guide to Shedding Excess Pounds and Gaining Life Back

 Diet Prep

-Most doctors recommend a high-protein, low-carb diet before surgery to shrink the liver and improve outcomes.
+Most surgeons recommend a high-protein, low-carb diet before surgery to shrink the liver.

 Mental Prep